Ledger security. Now in brilliant new colors.

 Bitcoin’s Halving Event: Why It Matters

-1. It has a capped supply of 21 million BTC
+Bitcoin has a capped supply

-Every 10 minutes, the Bitcoin network issues out mining rewards.
-Then, every four years, these rewards decrease by 50%.
-This ensures less and less new Bitcoins are created.
-This process will continue until the year 2140, when the very last BTC will be produced.
-Using this method, it’s certain that Bitcoin will become more scarce over time.
+Using these mechanisms, it’s certain that Bitcoin will become more scarce over time.
 This is contrary to fiat currencies, which governments or central banks print more of whenever they like.
 As you might notice with gold, scarcity can give an asset a much greater value.
 Thus Bitcoin was designed in a way where it’d be more likely to increase in value over time, rather than find itself subject to inflation like fiat currencies.
 This is the basis of the stock-to-flow ratio principle.

 What Will the Bitcoin Halving Do?